godotengine/godot-docs/getting_started/workflow/assets/escn_exporter/physics.rst

 -----------------------
 Frequently you want different geometry for your collision meshes and your graphical meshes, but by default the exporter will export a mesh along with the collision shape.
-To only export the collision shape, set the objects maximum draw type to Wire:
+To only export the collision shape, set the object's maximum draw type to Wire:

 .. image:: img/col_only.png